Vivekshrotriya1/dev/homework.md

 -Validate daat in Signup API(using helper function) -Install bcrypt package
--Create a passwordHash using bcrypt.hash and save the user is encrypted password
+-Create a passwordHash using bcrypt.hash and save the user is encrypted password -Create login APi
+-Comapre the passwords and throw errors if email or password is invalid